JohnScience/my_com_projs/README.md

 </details>

-By August of 2023, the product was complete and the maintenance has been passed delegated.
+By August of 2023, the product was complete and the maintenance had been passed over.
 Due to the war in Ukraine, the investments started targeting the technology for military applications, and I had no choice but to part my ways with the team.

 ---